1. Scope and Definitions

 e) If we prepare a cost estimate on behalf of the buyer, the buyer must reimburse the costs according to the time spent.

-a) Technical data sheets issued by us form part of the contractual agreement on the nature of the goods.
-Characteristics, uses, or public statements we have made are only part of the owed requirements if they have been expressly and in writing agreed upon.
+a) Technical data sheets issued by us form part of the contractual agreement on quality.
+Properties, uses, or public statements made by us are only part of the owed requirements if they have been expressly and in writing agreed upon.

-b) We reserve the right to make customary technical changes (especially improvements) until delivery, provided that these only cause insignificant changes in the nature of the goods and do not unreasonably impair the buyer's interests.
+b) We reserve the right to make customary technical changes (especially improvements) until delivery, provided that only insignificant changes in the nature occur and the buyer’s interests are not unreasonably impaired.

 c) Statements regarding the nature or durability of a good or service constitute a warranty (guarantee within the meaning of § 276 para.
 1 BGB) or guarantee (§ 443 BGB) only if we have expressly granted such in writing.